MrGemy95/Tensorflow-Project-Template/README.md

 This class is responsible for all data handling and processing and provide an easy interface that can be used by the trainer.
 ### Logger
 This class is responsible for the tensorboard summary, in your trainer create a dictionary of all tensorflow variables you want to summarize then pass this dictionary to logger.summarize().
+This class also supports reporting to Comet.ml which allows you to see all your hyper-params, metrics, graphs, dependencies and more including real-time metric.
+Just add your API key in the configuration file:

+For example: "comet_api_key": "your key here"

 ### Configuration
 I use Json as configuration method and then parse it, so write all configs you want then parse it using "utils/config/process_config" and pass this configuration object to all other objects.
 ### Main